The Cabinet of Dr. Caligari: Critical response

 The film holds an approval rating of 96% on Rotten Tomatoes based on 80 reviews, with a weighted average of 9.30/10.
 The site's critics' consensus states: "Arguably the first true horror film, The Cabinet of Dr. Caligari set a brilliantly high bar for the genre – and remains terrifying nearly a century after it first stalked the screen."

-Akira Kurosawa, the legendary Japanese director, named this movie as one of his 100 favorite films.
+Akira Kurosawa, the Japanese director, named this movie as one of his 100 favourite films.